Maria Teresa Sabatiello

 As a child I was fascinated by the shapes that shadows cast against walls.

 I would observe them for a long time, and I was intrigued by the way in which the object changed from a real form into an “unreal” form, from a solid to a two-dimensional presence against the wall.
-I used to like grouping together different objects and seeing how their likeness was trasferred to the wall, creating a new form that seemed meaningless, but was actually made up of tnagible, real objects.
+I used to like grouping together different objects and seeing how their likeness was transferred to the wall, creating a new form that seemed meaningless, but was actually made up of tangible, real objects.

 My Stones are a bit like those forms that emerge from shadows, sliding down the wall and taking shape before me, showing me their true selves.
-I like to think that each one is a story, a piece of history, an authentic fragment of life, a sort of letter from nature, shaped by the sea and the wind, sculpted by time to arrive a this very point, the point where I am, where I get drawn into its story.
+I like to think that each one is a story, a piece of history, an authentic fragment of life, a sort of letter from nature, shaped by the sea and the wind, sculpted by time to arrive at this very point, the point where I am, where I get drawn into its story.

-The relationship between me and each Stone is something that comes about instictively, before I can give it a meaning.
+The relationship between me and each Stone is something that comes about instinctively, before I can give it a meaning.
 My eyes and my hands alight on the stone, are captured by it, and in turn capture it from nature, which has sculpted it for me.
 To show my gratitude I paint the story it holds, completing a work which is already partially accomplished.

 Fully respecting the natural form is vitally important to me.